 The lack of communication continued over the next couple of weeks.
 I asked for a video which they sent and it showed me a very worried looking George but they told me he was on the course and doing well.
 I told them repeatedly he did not need to learn the basics, I had taught him these and he even walked to heel off the lead.
 His recall needed working on but that was all.

 I won't go on suffice to say nothing seemed to have been worked on with him walking near traffic.
 He still lacks confidence in this and everything else.

 The dogs are not kept in a home but mainly just in cages and taken out every two hours for exercise and training.
 I heard this afterwards.
 I wanted George home a couple of days early and phoned on the Monday (due home the following weekend) the office woman told my husband we could fetch him there and then.
 We did.
 On arriving home (my husband fetched George back) I opened the back of the car to hug my boy and he cowered in the corner.
 Says it all really.

 George also growled at me when I took his empty food dish away from him after I fed him the following day!
 He had never once done that.
-When I mentioned this to the owner of WKD, Matt, he said he had never heard of this happening!
-He says they have trained guard dogs, police dogs.
+When I mentioned this to the owner he said he had never heard of this happening!
+He says they have trained guard dogs, and police dogs.
 You name it they supposedly know everything.
 I felt quite disgusted with his attitude as he said he had never done it there.
 No because it's mass feed time from what I can gather.